 Specifically, these researchers were exploring a new hair transplantation technique known as follicular unit extracts (or FUE).
 This is when, rather than taking larger punch biopsies or “strips” of skin containing hundreds of hair follicles – a surgeon instead takes a series of 0.6-1.2mm “punches” containing individual hair follicle units (usually 4-8 hairs) spread throughout the donor area.
 This allows for less scarring from a transplant.

-Their findings: if a hair follicle is separated from its follicular “unit” – its survival rate plummets.
+Their findings: if a hair follicle is separated from its follicular “unit” – its survival rate decreases.
 In fact, single hair follicles are 25% more likely not to survive… at least in the 26-week period of the study.

 In the words of the study: